-Sight distance is also provided at intersections to allow the drivers of stopped vehicles a sufficient view of the intersecting highway to decide when to enter or cross the intersecting highway.
+Sight distance is also provided at intersections to allow the drivers of stopped vehicles a sufficient view of the intersecting street or highway to decide when to enter or cross the intersecting street or highway.
 Sight triangles, which are specified areas along intersection approach legs and across their included corners, shall, where practical, be clear of obstructions that would prohibit a driver's view of potentially conflicting vehicles.
 Departure sight triangles shall be provided in each quadrant of each intersection approach controlled by stop signs.

-Figures 3 - 7 and 3 - 8 show typical departure sight triangles to the left and to the right of the location of a stopped vehicle on a minor road and the intersection sight distances for the various movements.
+Figures 3 - 11 Departure Sight Triangle (Traffic Approaching from Left or Right) and 3 - 12 Intersection Sight Distance show typical departure sight triangles to the left and to the right of the location of a stopped vehicle on a minor road (stop controlled) and the intersection sight distances for the various movements.

 Distance "a" is the length of leg of the sight triangle along the minor road.
-This distance is measured from the driver's eye in the stopped vehicle to the center of the nearest lane on the major road for vehicles approaching from the left, and to the center of the nearest lane for vehicles approaching from the right.
+This distance is measured from the driver's eye in the stopped vehicle to the center of the nearest lane on the major road (through road) for vehicles approaching from the left, and to the center of the nearest lane for vehicles approaching from the right.